Qualifying For A Mortgage: The Basics

 Your lender may ask for documentation verifying these types of assets, such as bank statements.

 Your credit score is a three-digit numerical rating of how reliable you are as a borrower.
 A high credit score usually means that you pay your bills on time, don't take on too much debt and watch your spending.
-A low credit score might mean that you frequently fall behind on payments or you have a habit of taking on more debt than you can afford.
+A low credit score might mean that you frequently fall behind on payments or you have a habit of taking on more monthly debt than you can afford.
 Home buyers who have high credit scores get access to the largest selection of loan types and the lowest interest rates.

 Qualified active-duty service members, members of the National Guard, reservists and veterans may qualify for a VA Loan.
 These government-backed loans require a median FICO® Score of 580 or more.